-The main remedy advocated so far for the lack of replicability is more careful standardization of test protocol, handling procedures and laboratory environment (Wahlsten, 2001; van der Staay and Steckler, 2002; Wahlsten, Crabbe and Dudek, 2001 but see Wurbel, 2000, 2002).
-This remedy, however, is expected to require a considerable effort (Wahlsten, 2001) since the level of standardization in the aforementioned study of Crabbe et al. was already much higher than is currently practiced in the field.
-We suggest a complementary approach: design improved standard tests that can capture ethologically-relevant behavior patterns more precisely.
+The main remedy advocated so far for the lack of replicability is more careful standardization of test protocol, handling procedures, and laboratory environment (van der Staay & Steckler, 2002; Wahlsten, 2001; Wahlsten, Crabbe, & Dudek, 2001; but see Wurbel, 2000, 2002).
+This remedy, however, is expected to require a considerable effort (Wahlsten, 2001), as the level of standardization in Crabbe et al. (1999a) was already much higher than is currently practiced in the field.
+We suggest a complementary approach: Design improved standard tests that can capture ethologically relevant behavior patterns more precisely.
 Such tests may be more resistant to the laboratory environment and to small changes in protocol details.
 Locomotor behavior constitutes a good test case for this approach.
-Current locomotor behavior tests for mice, usually employing photobeam systems, are conducted in small cages of 40 - 60 cm width.
-They typically employ simple measures such as the distance traveled by the animal and the time spent in the center of the arena.
-These measures are cumulative and general, reflecting a common view that locomotor behavior is largely stochastic in nature, and can be quantified mainly by some measure of "general activity" (but see Paulus and Geyer, 1993 for a different viewpoint).
-In recent years, however, ethologically-oriented studies in rats (Eilam and Golani, 1989; Eilam, Golani and Szechtman, 1989; Golani, Benjamini and Eilam, 1993; Tchernichovski, Benjamini and Golani, 1996; Tchernichovski, Benjamini and Golani, 1998; Drai, Benjamini and Golani, 2000; Kafkafi, Mayo, Drai, Golani and Elmer, 2001) and more recently in mice (Drai, Kafkafi, Benjamini, Elmer and Golani, 2001; Benjamini, Drai, Elmer, Golani and Kafkafi, 2001; Kafkafi et al., submitted) found that locomotor behavior is highly structured and consists of typical behavior patterns.
-Once these patterns were isolated, they were found useful in psychopharmacological and psychobiological studies (Whishaw, Cassel, Majchrzak and Cassel., 1994; Cools, Ellenbroek, Gingras, Engbersen and Heeren, 1997; Gingras and Cools, 1997; Szechtman, Culver and Eilam, 1999; Whishaw, Hines and Wallace, 2001; Wallace, Hines and Whishaw, 2002).
-Based on these patterns, a Strategy for Exploring Exploration (SEE), complemented by respective software, was recently developed for the visualization and analysis of locomotor behavior data measured automatically by video tracking (Drai and Golani, 2001), and was proposed as a tool for behavioral phenotyping (Drai et al., 2001; Benjamini et al., 2001).
+Current locomotor behavior tests for mice, usually using photobeam systems, are conducted in small cages of 40-60 cm width.
+They typically use simple measures such as the distance traveled by the animal and the time spent in the center of the arena.
+These measures are cumulative and general, reflecting a common view that locomotor behavior is largely stochastic in nature and can be quantified mainly by some measure of general activity (but see Paulus & Geyer, 1993, for a different viewpoint).
+In recent years, however, ethologically oriented studies in rats (Drai, Benjamini, & Golani, 2000; Eilam & Golani, 1989; Eilam, Golani, & Szechtman, 1989; Golani, Benjamini, & Eilam, 1993; Kafkafi, Mayo, Drai, Golani, & Elmer, 2001; Tchernichovski, Benjamini, & Golani, 1996, 1998) and, more recently, in mice (Benjamini, Drai, Elmer, Golani, & Kafkafi, 2001; Drai, Kafkafi, Benjamini, Elmer, & Golani, 2001; Kafkafi et al., in press) found that locomotor behavior is highly structured and consists of typical behavior patterns.
+Once these patterns were isolated, they were found useful in psychopharmacological and psychobiological studies (Cools, Ellenbroek, Gingras, Engbersen, & Heeren, 1997; Gingras & Cools, 1997; Szechtman, Culver, & Eilam, 1999; Whishaw, Cassel, Majchrzak, Cassel, & Will, 1994; Wallace, Hines, & Whishaw, 2002; Whishaw, Hines, & Wallace, 2001).
+On the basis of these patterns, a Strategy for the Exploration of Exploration (SEE), complemented by respective software, was recently developed for the visualization and analysis of locomotor behavior data measured automatically by video tracking (Drai & Golani, 2001), and it was proposed as a tool for behavioral phenotyping (Benjamini et al., 2001; Drai et al., 2001).

-The SEE locomotor behavior test consists of both the SEE software and several testing procedures that were co-developed with it in order to enhance the accuracy, reliability and relevance of measurement.
+The SEE locomotor behavior test consists of both the SEE software and several testing procedures that were developed with it to enhance the accuracy, reliability, and relevance of measurement.
 The SEE test has several properties that are suggested by the results of previous and present phenotyping projects to be important for genotype discrimination: